 “You only live once, but if you do it right, once is enough.” - Mae West

-I still remember the first day, it was nighttime when me and some other volunteers were driving to our accommodation about an hour from Harare, the capital of Zimbabwe.
-On the way there, I saw my first wild animal, a Giraffe.
+I still remember the first day; It was nighttime when some other volunteers and I were driving to our accommodation about an hour from Harare, the capital of Zimbabwe.
+On the way there, I saw my first wild animal: a giraffe.
 It was just standing there, eating and not at all fazed by us.
-As I’ve observed multiple times during my stay in Africa, Giraffes are very curious animals and look at you with deep dark eyes as if they are wondering what kind of creature you are.
+As I’ve now observed multiple times during my stay, giraffes are very curious animals who look at you with deep dark eyes as if they are wondering what kind of creature you are.
 We arrived at the lodge and went to bed right away.
-We all felt pretty tired due to the long flight we took to get here: Dublin - Dubai (7 hours) then Dubai - Harare (7 hours) plus an extra 2 hour drive.
+We all felt pretty tired due to the long flight: Dublin – Dubai (7 hours), then Dubai – Harare (7 hours) plus an extra 2-hour drive.

 Our incredibly rewarding routine of hard work

-After our first encounter with the animals in the morning, we usually had breakfast.
+After our first encounter with the animals in the morning, we usually ate breakfast.
 The meals that were prepared for us by the locals were a combination of huge amounts of carbs and a common kind of protein which provided us with plenty of energy for the physical work we were doing.